-- Mount Wellington – You can drive up to the summit, or hike from midway up the mountain from the Organ Pipes trailhead, linking that trail with the Zig Zag Trail and Panorama Trail for a great 2-3 hour hike.
-You’ll be rewarded with amazing views of Hobart and its surrounds.
+- Mount Wellington – You can drive up to the summit of Mount Wellington, or hike from midway up the mountain from the Organ Pipes trailhead, linking that trail with the Zig Zag Trail and Panorama Trail for a great 2-3 hour hike.
+You’ll be rewarded with amazing views of Hobart and its surroundings.

 - Museum of Old and New Art – This museum is best known for its confronting and explicit exhibits, including a machine that makes actual poop.

 Hobart also makes a good base for several day trips in the southeastern region of the island.